prachipandey0542/Email-Password-Validator/README.md

 1. Clone or download this repository.
 2. Open the `index.html` file in your browser.
 3. Enter your email and password.
-4. Instantly see if your input is valid.
+4. Instantly see if your input is valid or not.

 ## Technologies Used
 - HTML